US Travel Visa: Types, Requirements & Applications

 B1 Tourist Visa

-Where travellers are not VWP eligible, or if the length of stay will exceed the 90 day VWP limit, the B1 visa for business travel may be the appropriate option.
+Where travelers are not VWP eligible, or if the length of stay will exceed the 90 day VWP limit, the B1 visa for business travel may be the appropriate option.

 Other circumstances include where the individual cannot enter the United States as a result of a criminal conviction, a violation of US immigration law or an entry denial.